alternative medicine

 stimulates the appetite.)

 This picture is probably late summer towards towards autumn.
-In the bottom right there are some first year plants, and behind to the left several sprouted to flower towards seed.
+In the bottom right-hand corner there is a first year plant, and behind to the left several sprouted to flower towards seed.

 I think Burdock makes wonderful tea,